 Students at Beverly Hills High School have a long and proud tradition of participation with community service activities.
-In fact, we are proud to say that our students perform an astonishing amount of community service, averaging over 30,000 hours annually!
 Our school and local community have been blessed with this unselfish generosity of time and energy performed voluntarily by our students toward the benefit of others.

 Community Service Requirements and Important Information